monero-project/monero-docs/docs/en/running-node/monerod-systemd.md

     sudo netstat -lntpu
     ```

-    The output should include these (in any order); obviously the PID values will differ.
+    The output should include these (in any order); obviously, the PID values will differ.

     ```
     Proto Recv-Q Send-Q Local Address           Foreign Address         State       PID/Program name